Interview with Ronald Hobbs

 RH: Yes.
 Words truly spoken.

-RW: Now I know you’re quite good at speaking, at reading your own work.
+RW: Now I know you have a gift for speaking and for reading your own work.
 Is that something you connected with early on?

-I said to Claudia [a mutual friend] that in everything I’ve done, the only thing that I can really be happy about is that “a time or two I tapped out a tune across the xylophonic stars and lived for no less cause than to take up the human instrument and play.”
+I said to Claudia [Dudley] that in everything I’ve done, the only thing that I can really be happy about is that “a time or two I tapped out a tune across the xylophonic stars and lived for no less cause than to take up the human instrument and play.”
 That was not a made-up line.

 RW: But you did go on and you’ve read your poetry quite a bit in front of college audiences, isn’t that right?